alban-read/M1-MICRO-FORTH/dumbint.md

 The main activity repeated for each token is between label 10 and the jump back to 10.

-We increment IP, fetch the token,  multiply the token by 64 (the dictionary header), add to the dictionary base.
+We increment IP, fetch the token,  multiply the token by 64 (the dictionary header), add to the dictionary base, this gets us the word address.

-Collect the words code pointer, collect the words data pointer, call the word, the words code runs and returns.
+From that we collect the words code pointer, collect the words data pointer, call the word, the words code runs and returns.

 This then repeats until the end of the word, it is a choice to compare the token with END or let END run and exit the function.